mauroservienti/milestone.github.io/_posts/2020-07-23-hey-hey-hey-its-started.md

 So far, so good.
 So what's the problem?

-NServiceBus supports the .NET Core generic hosting paradigm, which means that the above can be rewritten like follows:
+NServiceBus supports the .NET Core generic hosting paradigm, which means that the above can be rewritten as follows:

 ```csharp
 public static void Main(string[] args)